Forensic Evidence Collection for Texas Nurses

 In addition to completing documentation to accompany physical evidence, each piece of evidence must be secured in a sealed evidence container (envelope, bag, tube) and labeled with:

 - The patient’s name

-- Description of the evidence contained
+- Description of the contained evidence

-- From where it was recovered
+- Description from where the evidence was recovered

 - Date and time container was sealed